ParkinsonLab/MetaPro_tutorial/README.md

 -   [MetaGeneMark](http://exon.gatech.edu/Genemark/license_download.cgi)

 ### Configuration file:
-MetaPro controls many of its features with a Configuration file.
-a copy has been provided for you in, but it needs to be altered to include the path to the databases.
+MetaPro controls many of its features with a Configuration file, a copy has been provided for you in the precomputed files, but it needs to be altered to include the path to the databases.

 ```